J-DubApps/EndpointPilot/PlanningDocs/EndpointPilot-Installer-Script.md

 ## Usage Instructions

-1. Place this script in the root directory of your EndpointPilot project
+1. Plan is to place this script in the root of EndpointPilot project itself
-2. Ensure the JsonEditorTool is built and available in the `JsonEditorTool\publish` directory
+2. Ensure the latest JsonEditorTool is built and available in the `JsonEditorTool\publish` directory
 3. Run the script with administrator privileges
 4. Follow the prompts to complete the installation